Supply Chain Visualization: Mapping Your Value Network for Business Plans

 What Is Supply Chain Visualization?

 Supply chain maps show your whole business network.
 Iter Consulting says it shows the whole network.
 This includes suppliers, buildings, flow of goods, and workers.
+But what exactly should your map include?

 The Main Parts